awlui/reactAutoComplete/README.md

 >1.
 Fixing up the testing infrastructure, which was double-running the unit tests.
 >2.
 Reverse engineered some of Google search's UX such as up/down arrow navigation through autocomplete list.
 >3.
 The amount of props being passed through increased significantly because of 2. so I added Prop-types to keep everything in check.
 >4.
 Wrote some more tests to keep watch of updates as well as adjust old ones to account for refactoring.
+My coverage is lower than I'd like but I ran out of time.

 ## Experience w/ React
 I have written a few projects with React and Angular in the past.
 I wrote a simple SPA engine for a previous interview challenge as well.
 React is by far my favorite due to its simplicity and the clean code that comes from it.
 I came across declarative programming first with Angular but React really made it cool.
 React, as well as redux, have made me a better programmer in general I think.
 I have a few libraries on NPM that revolve around the React/Redux ecosystem.
 Usually I will use them in tandem but it looks like for this project, I won't be needing redux.